Click to print APPENDIX B

-The Laws of Duplicate Contract Bridge (specifically Law 84E) state that if an irregularity has occurred for which no penalty is provided by law, the Tournament Director awards an adjusted score if there is even a reasonable possibility that the non-offending side was damaged.
+- The Laws of Duplicate Contract Bridge (specifically Law 84D) state that if an irregularity has occurred for which no penalty is provided by law, the Tournament Director awards an adjusted score if there is even a reasonable possibility that the non-offending side was damaged.
 An Appeals Committee is subject to the same Laws.
 In gray areas both a Tournament Director and an Appeals Committee should rule for the non-offending side.
-Members are completely free to find facts and make bridge judgments that are completely at odds with the facts and bridge judgments found by the Tournament Director, but absent cogent reasons for doing otherwise, should generally accept the TD’s assessment of the facts, the credibility of witnesses, the application of presumptions, and the fairness of adjustments.
-Committees are expected to possess, collectively, expertise in bridge judgment, an in that area do not defer to the TD.
+Members are completely free to find facts and make bridge judgements that are completely at odds with the facts and bridge judgements found by the Tournament Director, but absent cogent reasons for doing otherwise, should generally accept the TD’s assessment of the facts, the credibility of witnesses, the application of presumptions, and the fairness of adjustments.
+Committees are expected to possess, collectively, expertise in bridge judgment, and in that area do not defer to the TD.

-An Appeals Committee is bound by the Tournament Director’s statement of applicable law and regulations.
+- The foregoing notwithstanding, an Appeals Committee should be prepared to accept the bridge judgment of players polled by the TD, but only if it judges that the sample size was sufficient and the questions asked were relevant to the matter at hand.
+Accordingly poll questions and answers must be written so that they can be presented to the committee should an appeal be filed. • An Appeals Committee is bound by the Tournament Director’s statement of applicable law and regulation.
 If a committee finds the same facts as the Tournament Director and makes the same bridge judgments, then it must make the same ruling.
 A committee cannot overrule a Tournament Director on a point of law or regulation.
 A Committee may decide that a different Law applies and inform the Tournament Director of the facts that led to this conclusion.
 The Committee may not apply a different law if the Tournament Director disagrees.

-When announcing a decision the Appeals Committee should state whether or not it is upholding the TD’s ruling and give the reason why.
+- When announcing a decision the Appeals Committee should state whether or not it is upholding the TD’s ruling and give the reasons why.